catherinesmiley/catherinesmiley.github.io/_posts/2020-10-11-react-redux_final_project.markdown

 To create this app I first created a Ruby on Rails API to serve as the back end.
 For the front end, I used the React library with ES6 JavaScript.
 I also added Redux and Redux-Thunk middleware to handle state change and to use fetch  actions to communicate with the server.
 I created `category` and `item` models and associated them with a `has_many` and `belongs_to` relationship (a category has many items and an item belongs to a category).

-Similar to the previous project built in vanilla JavaScript, I utilized fetch requests to send data to and receive data from the server.
+Similar to the previous project built in vanilla JavaScript, I utilized fetch requests to send data to and receive data from the server - namely, to retrieve all of the checklist categories that have been created so that users can access them.
 Since I installed Redux and Redux-Thunk middleware in this project, though, these fetch requests look a little different.
 Redux follows the core flow of Action -> Reducer -> Updated State.
 Redux-Thunk allows actions creators to return a function whereas they typically expect just an object.
 In this way, we can create a fetch request as an action whose `return` statement receives `dispatch` as an argument, and we can then dispatch an action after the fetch request has resolved:

 ```